antmd/EasyDocsets/README.md

         -d <name>     The company id in the format 'com.dervishsoftware' -t appledoc|doxygen  The output type (default = appledoc) -h            Display this message
+        -a            Turn on TomDoc conversion (e.g. for ReactiveCocoa).
+This can sometimes help for code that hasn't been commented with special Documentation comments (/** */, ///, etc.)

 ### Appledoc